groundhoggwp/groundhogg/README.txt

 = 0.9.9 =
 * Finished implementing the Create User Action.
-* Fixed bug where add from gives a warning.
+* Fixed bug where add from previous emails gives a warning.
 * Tracking now uses the Logged in user as a contact if it exists so that if you're logged in replacement codes among other functionality will work on the front end.
 * Added reporting ranges to the active contacts column in funnel list